-AIM/CGE is developed to analyse climate mitigation and impacts.
-The energy system is disaggregated to meet this objective on both the energy supply and demand sides.
-Agricultural sectors have also been disaggregated for the appropriate land-use treatment.
+AIM/CGE is developed to analyse the climate mitigation and impact.
+The energy system is disaggregated to meet this objective in both of energy supply and demand sides.
+Agricultural sectors have also been disaggregated for the appropriate land use treatment.
 The model is designed to be flexible in its use for global analysis.

-General equilibrium with technology-explicit modules in power sectors
+General Equilibrium with technology explicit modules in power sectors